michmattera/newline-alebrije/README.md

 <dl>
     <dt><a href="steps.html" target="_blank" alt="Newline Steps page">Steps Page</a></dt>
     <dd>
-    The content of this page are images, text and videos embeded from youtube to give information to the user about the <strong>steps</strong>that he will have to do in order <strong>to get the alebrije.</strong>
+    The content of this page are images, text and videos embeded from youtube.
+To give information to the user about the <strong>steps</strong>that he will have to do in order <strong>to get the alebrije.</strong>
+    The user will have to complete different steps:
+    - Wait for the 2nd of November because just on that day the bridge from the underworld open.
+    - Make an altar to make the connection with the other world with few different element on it.
+    - Prepare 2 dishes: "Pan de Muerto" and the favorite dish of the user.
     <br />
     This is the biggest page and the one with more information .
     <br />